kaarthikford/Machine-learning-algorithms/README.md

 exist in the dataset.

-This code requires Rstudio for execution
-And Packages to be installed as follows:
+This code requires Rstudio for execution and Packages to be installed as follows:
 1. caret
 2. e1071
 3. mice